Lonestar21709/To-Do-List/README.md

 # To-Do-List

-Todo List that is interactive, using jQuery
+Todo List that is interactive, using jQuery, HTML, and styled(CSS)